bolotnikov/gamedevland/docs/tower-defense.md

 It is easy to calculate that a grid size of 18x32 taking into account the tile size of 32px will give us a map of 1024 x 576 pixels.

-Let's specify this data when creating the pixi canvas in the `App` class:
+Let's specify this data while creating the pixi canvas in the `App` class:

 ``` javascript
         this.app = new PIXI.Application({ width: 1024, height: 576});